-Newt recalls that he answered the phone on his first day, he listened to the question and replied, "Marks and Spencers 100% Cotton Y-Fronts, actually."
+Newt recalls answering the phone (shared between Shadwell's and Madame Tracy's flats) on his first day; he listened to the question and replied, "Marks and Spencers 100% Cotton Y-Fronts, actually."
 The line went dead.

 Giftedly Bad: Newton with electronics.
 To such an extent that, when he's struggling to prevent Armageddon, the solution is "try to make this computer work better".

 Girls Love Stuffed Animals: Madame Tracy's old-fashioned sensibilities about what men consider attractive leads her to keep a collection of threadbare stuffed animals in her bedroom.

 After War, Famine and Pollution return to Tadfield Army Base after being "wrapped around the world", their human bodies don't exactly... fit right.

 Also, the automated security system raises the alarm when they enter an off-limits section.
 Granted, that doesn't achieve anything but annoy the soldiers because of humanity's inherent Weirdness Censor (none of the humans can see the four), but it's still interesting.